paripon123/Paripon-Thanthong-Portfolio/README.md

 # Paripon Thanthong Portfolio
   - BIO

   My Name is Paripon Thanthong, a graduate student at DePaul University in Data Science.
-I'm passionated about the what can we do from the insight we can ghather from the data and coding in general.
+I'm passionated about what the insight we can learn and apply from the data in practical ,and coding in general.

 ## Portfolio
   - Data Science project portfolio